How much super do you need?

 Need to keep a close watch on all utility costs and make sacrifices

-Very basic mobile and limited internet connectivity
+Very basic mobile and limited Internet connectivity

 Limited budget for home heating in winter